gramener/gramex/gramex/apps/guide/formhandler/README.md

 - `?` returns `SELECT * FROM sales`

 The resulting query is treated *exactly* like the `query:` statement.
-So further formatting and argument subsitition still happens.
+So further formatting and argument substitution still happens.

 In addition to `args`, queryfunction can also use `handler`.